TUshARKatpara/movie-rating-analysis/README.md

 - EXAMPLE-
 - What years had the best ratings?

--Do longer movies get better ratings?
+- Do longer movies get better ratings?

--Who are the top directors/actors?
+- Who are the top directors/actors?

 ---
 *More steps and analyses will be added as the project progresses.*